Sisu: Road to Revenge

-Sisu: Road to Revenge (Sisu 2; stylized as SI2U) is a 2025 war action film written and directed by Jalmari Helander.
+Sisu: Road to Revenge (Sisu 2; stylized as SI2U) is a 2025 action film written and directed by Jalmari Helander.
 It is the sequel to Sisu (2022).
-Jorma Tommila reprises his role as Aatami Korpi, with Stephen Lang and Richard Brake joining the cast.

-It is produced by Petri Jokiranta and Mike Goodridge for Subzero Film Entertainment and Good Chaos respectively with Eric Charles’ overseeing for Sony's Stage 6 Films.
+Jorma Tommila reprises his role as Aatami Korpi.
+In the sequel, Korpi dismantles his old family house in now-Soviet Karelia, loads it on a truck, and transports it to rebuild somewhere safe in their honor.
+To avenge their losses to Korpi, the Soviet Union enlists Yeandor Draganov (Stephen Lang), a former Red Army officer who killed Korpi's family, to hunt him down.
+The film is produced by Petri Jokiranta and Mike Goodridge for Subzero Film Entertainment and Good Chaos respectively with Eric Charles' overseeing for Sony's Stage 6 Films.
 Unlike the previous film, which was set in Lapland, filming took place in Estonia.

 Sisu: Road to Revenge premiered at the Fantastic Fest on September 21, 2025.
-It was released in Finland on October 22, by SF Film Finland, and in the United States on November 21, by Screen Gems through Sony Pictures Releasing.
-Like its predecessor, the film has received a positive reception from critics.
+It was released in Finland on October 22, by SF Film Finland, and in the United States on November 21, by Sony Pictures Releasing through Stage 6 Films and Screen Gems.
+Like its predecessor, the film has received a positive reception from critics despite its significantly weaker box office success.